michaelliyunhao/RL-project/DQN/README.md

 # DQN - Deep Q-Network

-This folder contains the implementation of DQN algorithm and the evaluation of them
+This folder contains the implementation of DQN algorithm and the evaluation of it.

 For more details of DQN, see the paper [here](https://arxiv.org/abs/1312.5602)